elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 * There is no default value for this setting.
 * Required when request auth is configured with [`username`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-username)

-A password when using HTTP Basic Authentication to connect to {{es}}.
+A password when using HTTP Basic Authentication to connect to Elasticsearch.

 ### `pipeline_name` [plugins-filters-elastic_integration-pipeline_name]